cretl/gs1200hp-ctrl/README.md

 # gs1200hp-ctrl
-Control a Zyxel GS1200-5HP switch with a simple bash script.
+Control a Zyxel GS1200-5HP switch with a simple bash script.<br />
 Only curl is needed.